Dromediansk/mp-blog/src/markdown-pages/build-website-principles.md

 ### 3. Technology & tools

 By choosing the most suitable technologies in the beginning, you can facilitate development and maintainability in the future.
 In terms of technology choice, there are many options you can pick.
 It depends on your own knowledge and desire to learn.
-For websites, it's pretty natural to go with Javascript, but the main question is - with which framework (or library)?
+For websites, it's pretty natural to go with Javascript or Typescript, but the main question is - with which framework (or library)?

 The most popular choices are React, Angular or Vue.
 There is always a question which is the best one.
 You'll get various opinions over each framework and you will never find out what is the truth.
 I would ask the question differently: _Which is the most suitable for your project?_ A good developer should know to decide, which tech is most relevant for a project.
 It depends on various factors: content, functionality, scale, skills of your team, etc. Regarding this topic I recommend reading [React vs Angular vs Vue from Andrei Neagoie](https://medium.com/zerotomastery/tech-trends-showdown-react-vs-angular-vs-vue-61ffaf1d8706).